 For fifty years Col. Robert G. Ingersoll spoke before packed houses wherever he appeared.
 He drew greater crowds than any other one man of his time.
-He was implored by Governors, Senators, and Presidents to speak for their cause.
+He was implored by Governors, senators, and Presidents to speak for their crase.
 His subjects were as broad as humanity itself.
 His orations were sold by hundreds of thousands in pamphlet form.
 The newspapers all over the world were full of his words.
-His orations were transtaled into every foreign language.
-He had more friends among the great men of his time than any other national figure.
-His clared and captivated millions.
+His orations were transitient enter than any other mational figure.
+His poetry, his humor, his simplicity, his earnestness, his sympathy cllarmed and captivated millions.
 He was the most powerful man of his time because he made more people THINK than any other man.